Summer Lake in Lake County, Oregon — The American West (Northwest)

 Also see . . .

 1. John C. Frémont, American explorer, military officer, and politician.
 In 1842, as emigration to the Oregon country in the Pacific Northwest was growing dramatically in importance for the nation, the War Department sent Frémont on an expedition to survey the route west from the Mississippi River to the Wyoming region.
-While in the Wind River Range there, he scaled the mountain that now bears his name (Fremont Peak).
-In 1843, accompanied by the colorful guide Kit (Submitted on February 7, 2018, by Cosmos Mariner of Cape Canaveral, Florida.)
+While in the (Submitted on February 7, 2018, by Cosmos Mariner of Cape Canaveral, Florida.)

 2. 1847 - Fremont appointed Governor of California.
 When Mexico and the U.S. declared war in May 1846, Fremont and his men were in Oregon.
 Upon hearing the news, Fremont immediately headed south, calling his return “the first step in the conquest of California.”
 By January 1847, they had put down the small number of Californians determined to maintain a nation independent of the United States.
 With California now clearly in the U.S. hands, Stockton agreed to appoint Fremont as the territorial governor.
 However, a dispute broke out within the army over the legitimacy of Fremont’s appointment, and the young captain’s detractors accused him of mutiny, disobedience, and conduct prejudicial to military discipline.
 Recalled to Washington for a court martial, Fremont was found guilty of all three charges, and his appointment to take the position of governor was revoked.
 (Submitted on February 7, 2018, by Cosmos Mariner of Cape Canaveral, Florida.)

-Categories. • Exploration • Politics • War, US Civil •
+Categories. • Exploration • Government & Politics • War, US Civil •